An Introduction to Keyless Entry Systems For Businesses

 Whichever form of keyless entry system you choose, you’ll find it is much easier and more convenient to use than a traditional hard keyed door.
 Instead of handing physical keys, employees must simply punch in the right keycode, swipe their card or even touch it to the card reader, or press the button on their phone while approaching the door.
 Many of those using wireless technologies, such as Bluetooth or WiFi, can even be setup to automatically unlock the door when the device comes within range – allowing for hands-free, convenient access.
 And when locking and unlocking the door is easier for employees, they’ll be more likely to use the systems properly, keeping the business locked and secured at all times.

 With modern keyless systems, there’s no room for a one-size fits all approach.
 Instead, every door and credential can be (almost endlessly) customized to allow for your unique security situation, and you quickly and easily setup various rules and parameters for security, such as allowed hours of access, limits and timeframes – things traditional keyed access control systems could never let you do.

-They Can Be Remotely Accessed
+3. Can Be Remotely Accessed

 With modern systems, you can access the server, see who comes in and out, and manage credentials and whitelists, all from your mobile device or laptop.
 This makes securing your business easy and ensures you complete control anytime, anywhere.